Jancita Eagle Deer: Later life

-Jancita Eagle Deer had started seeing Douglass Durham in the fall of 1974, soon after her return to South Dakota.
+In the fall of 1974, soon after her return to South Dakota, Jancita Eagle Deer started seeing Douglass Durham, an AIM activist.
 According to Banks' 2005 memoir, he was concerned about Durham's relationship with Eagle Deer, especially after Aquash told him that Durham was physically abusing the young woman.
 Banks said he confronted Durham about it and said he "should let her go."

 Banks said that in late 1974, Vernon Bellecourt and Clyde Bellecourt, leaders of AIM, shared documentary evidence showing that Durham was an FBI informant.
 Banks had earlier appointed him as head of security for AIM.

 Banks continued working with Durham for some time before he and other leaders confronted him and expelled him from AIM in February 1975.
 They held a press conference in March, at which Durham also spoke and admitted he was an FBI informant.
 Durham had participated in the Wounded Knee Incident on the Pine Ridge Indian Reservation and been closely involved with Banks and other leaders since then.

 Jancita Eagle Deer continued to see Durham.
 On the night of April 14, 1975, she was struck and killed by a car while on a rural road in southern Nebraska, 200 miles from home.
 The journalist Hendricks wrote that she had last been seen in the company of Durham.
 Eagle Deer's brother said a man had picked her up from their family house that night.
 The coroner's report said she may have been beaten before the accident, or injured in being pushed out of another car before being hit, but because of her injuries, he could not tell for sure.

 After death

 After Jancita Eagle Deer's death, her step-mother Delphine Eagle Deer tried to take up her case against Janklow.
 Delphine Eagle Deer was the sister of Leonard Crow Dog, a spiritual leader in AIM.
 About nine months later in 1976, Delphine Eagle Deer was found beaten to death on the Rosebud reservation.

 According to Banks' memoir, she was beaten by a BIA policeman (unnamed), who pleaded drunkenness in his defense and was not charged.
 The writer Hendricks referred to the case as an unsolved murder.

 Janklow was later convicted of vehicular manslaughter for killing a motorcyclist in South Dakota in 2003.
 He died of terminal brain cancer on January 12, 2012.